A Yooralla support worker collaborating with a wheelchair user on a laptop in a home setting

 Starting from scratch with the people who matter

-With no existing portal to iterate on, we began our discovery phase through internal stakeholder interviews and feature workshops, working closely alongside Yooralla’s Chief Experience Officer Matt Warren — who has his own lived experience with disability — and his team.
+With no existing portal to iterate on, we began our discovery phase through internal stakeholder interviews and feature workshops, working closely alongside Yooralla’s Chief Experience Officer and his team.
 We ran extensive staff interviews to deeply understand pain points, needs and potential barriers to user uptake.

 From there, we moved into wireframing, non-functional prototyping and internal prototype validations based on Yooralla’s specific feature requirements, establishing the foundation for an entirely new platform.